Die Hauptstadt, Capricorn

 From where he sat on his hanging cell bed, Gilbert looked to the bars of the cell next to him.
-There he saw Derik Stein flipping between shaking and kicking the bars of his cell.
+There he saw Derik Stein flipping between shaking the bars of his cell and kicking them.

 “Knock it off, Stein.”
 Gilbert nodded at Alwin Brandt who was nestled in the corner of the same cell as the man.
 “Brandt, stop him.
 He’s giving me a headache.”

 Brandt nodded, rising to his feet and walking over to Stein.
 He placed a hand on his shoulder and whispered something into Stein’s ear which seemed to calm him just slightly.

 “But this is bullshit!”
 Stein snapped, giving the bar one last kick before throwing himself onto his cell bed and punching the wall beside him.
 “Fuck this!”

 Gilbert sighed, then grimaced as a faint, familiar pounding crept up his spine and to his temples.
 The two damn painkillers the Militärpolizei had so generously given him were wearing off.
 He had enough pride not to beg for another.

 “Are you alright, Gil?”
 Nico asked from where he sat on the ground beside him.